hellory4n/starry3d/README.md

     - `thirdparty/imgui/imgui_draw.cpp`
     - `thirdparty/imgui/imgui_tables.cpp`
     - `thirdparty/imgui/imgui_widgets.cpp`
-    - `thirdparty/imgui/backends/imgui_impl_glfw.cpp`
-    - `thirdparty/imgui/backends/imgui_impl_opengl3.cpp`

-You also have to link with some libraries on top of glfw:
+You also have to link with some system libraries:
-- Windows (MinGW only): `-lkernel32 -luser32 -lshell32 -ld3d11 -ldxgi -lpthread -lstdc++ -static`
+- Windows (MinGW only): `-lkernel32 -luser32 -lshell32 -lgdi32 -ld3d11 -ldxgi -lpthread -lstdc++ -static`
 - Linux: `-lX11 -lXi -lXcursor -lGL -ldl -lm -lstdc++`

 And if you're using ImGui you have to define `ST_IMGUI` (it has to be in the project/compile flags)